Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity

-The presented theoretical analysis characterizes the essential features of polariton wave packet dynamics in an effectively 1D multi-mode microcavity with or without noise acting on the emitters.
+The presented theoretical analysis characterizes the essential features of polariton wave packet dynamics in an effectively 1D multi-mode microcavity with stochastic noise acting on the emitters.

-The two polariton branches give rise to the emitters' population distribution splitting in the absence of noise.
-The wave function of the matter subsystem is a superposition of two Gaussians moving with different group velocities defined by the derivatives of the polariton energies.
-The weighted averages of these group velocities determine the first two moments of the emitters' distribution, which define the CM position and diffusivity (the rate of distribution spreading).
-The two moments are non-linear functions of the initial momentum.
-At resonance, the CM velocity reaches its maximum while the spreading rate is minimized, suggesting \emph{soliton-like} behavior.

 Noise acting on the emitters induces dephasing in the system.
-It causes significant changes in the dynamics of the emitter's population distribution, which proceeds through a sequence of stages across vastly different time scales.
+It causes significant changes in the dynamics of the emitter's population distribution, which proceeds through a sequence of relaxation stages across vastly different time scales.
 These stages include Rabi oscillations, CM velocity damping, population relaxation, and the transition from the ballistic to the diffusive regime of distribution expansion.
-The time scales of these stages establish a universal hierarchy, $\Gamma^{-1} < (\lambda_{\text{eff}}^V)^{-1} < (\lambda_{\text{eff}}^P)^{-1}<(\lambda_{\text{eff}}^D)^{-1}$.
+Though the ballistic behavior depends on the initial preparation, the diffusive behavior becomes largely independent of the initial state, as discussed in Sec.~\ref{sec:pol_vs_excSystem-definition}.
+The time scales of these stages establish a universal hierarchy, $\Gamma^{-1} < (\lambda_{\text{eff}}^V)^{-1} < (\lambda_{\text{eff}}^P)^{-1} < (\lambda_{\text{eff}}^D)^{-1}$.
 Here, $\Gamma$ is the white noise's intensity.
-The initial stage, characterized by the rapid decay of Rabi oscillations, occurs on the time scale of $\Gamma^{-1}$. $\lambda_{\text{eff}}^V$ is the rate of CM velocity damping, $\lambda_{\text{eff}}^P$ is the population relaxation rate, and $\lambda_{\text{eff}}^D$ is the rate of ballistic-diffusive transition.
-Notably, $\lambda_{\text{eff}}^V$, $\lambda_{\text{eff}}^P$, and $\lambda_{\text{eff}}^D$ can be smaller than $\Gamma$ by several orders of magnitude.
-This contrasts sharply with wave packet dynamics in simpler 1D lattices without cavities (including direct inter-emitter interactions) where all time-dependent observables have a single characteristic time scale, $\Gamma^{-1}$.

-Another striking effect in the presence of noise is that the initial ballistic expansion persists for several orders of magnitude longer than the dephasing time in a lattice without the cavity.
-Moreover, the rate of expansion is substantially enhanced by noise compared to the noise-free case.
+The initial stage, characterized by the rapid decay of Rabi oscillations, occurs on the time scale of $\Gamma^{-1}$. $\lambda_{\text{eff}}^V$ is the rate of CM velocity damping, $\lambda_{\text{eff}}^P$ is the population relaxation rate, and $\lambda_{\text{eff}}^D$ is the rate of ballistic--diffusive transition.
+Importantly, $\lambda_{\text{eff}}^V$, $\lambda_{\text{eff}}^P$, and $\lambda_{\text{eff}}^D$ can be smaller than $\Gamma$ by several orders of magnitude.
+This contrasts sharply with wave packet dynamics in simpler 1D lattices without cavities (including direct inter-emitter interactions) i.e., the HSR model, where all time-dependent observables have a single characteristic time scale, $\Gamma^{-1}$.
+Another consequence of noise is that the initial ballistic expansion persists for several orders of magnitude longer than the microscopic dephasing time $\Gamma^{-1}$.
+Moreover, the rate of expansion is substantially higher in the presence of noise than in the noise-free case.